 - Based on the collected data, every website is assigned a value that may be compared to a book page number.
 The main difference is that users can find the necessary websites not only by their name but also by their content.

 - After that, the websites are ranked.
 This is done with complex formulas, which are constantly updated, consist of hundreds of parameters, and are unique for each search engine.

 The described algorithm shows that the quality of SEO depends on content and usability:

 |A website must include unique information which has useful tips and fully answers the corresponding request entered by a user.
 Today long publications that require close reading and detail the topic are highly popular.
-Videos, audios, and graphics are also appreciated.
-The more time a visitor spends on a website, the better search systems will evaluate this resource.
-When the same query happens for the next time, such a website will consolidate its leading position||A website mustn’t contain viruses or be displayed as a simple one-page image (flash).
+Videos, audios, and graphics are also appreciated.||A website mustn’t contain viruses or be displayed as a simple one-page image (flash).
 It also shouldn’t include any damaged elements, broken links, or similar issues.
 If something doesn’t work, even great content won’t save your SEO ranking.
-In addition, make sure your visitors can easily navigate and find the necessary information with a usability audit.
-Learn more in the article What is Website Usability Testing and How to Do It?|
+Learn more|

 How to implement an SEO strategy

 This section covers the main stages of website SEO.
 Remember that these steps may vary depending on the project, competition level, target audience, and other factors.